CPMpy/cpmpy/docs/modeling.md

 x = cp.intvar(0,10, shape=3)
 m = cp.Model(cp.sum(x) <= 5)
 # use named solver
-m.solve(solver="ortools")
+m.solve(solver="minizinc:chuffed")
 ```

-Note that for other solvers, you will need to **install additional package(s)**.
-You can check if a solver, e.g. "gurobi", is supported by calling `cp.SolverLookup.get("gurobi")` and it will raise a helpful error if it is not yet installed on your system.
+Note that for solvers other than "ortools", you will need to **install additional package(s)**.
+You can check if a solver, e.g. "minizinc", is supported by calling `cp.SolverLookup.get("gurobi")` and it will raise a helpful error if it is not yet installed on your system.
 See [the API documentation](api/solvers.html) of the solver for detailed installation instructions.

 ## Model versus solver interface